ssfsx17/ffpnp/Trappings/Accessories.md

 Protect Ring (5000 gil) - Always have Protect status.

+Rear Ring (3000 gil) - Your attacks are considered Ranged.

 Reflect Ring (6000 gil) - Always have Reflect status.

 Ribbon (priceless) - Protects against all harmful status conditions.
 It does not override conditions that may be caused by Support abilities or equipment.